NHS-Transformation-Unit/Lung_Health_Checks/README.md

 3. `model`: Scripts for modelling the movement of patients at each stage of the lung health check pathway are saved here.
 4. `outputs`: Scripts for rendering the outputs of the model are saved within here.
 5. `requirements`: Requirements for running the model and creating outputs such as the `packages.R` script are saved here.
-6. `visualisation`: Scripts for producing visualisations of the modelled demand and capacity requirements at different points of the pathway are saved here to be used in the model outputs.
+6. `visualisation`: Scripts for producing visualisations of the modelled demand and outcomes at different points of the pathway are saved here to be used in the model outputs.

 <br/>